Recreational Skating

 Ice maintenance

-Ice maintenance will occur before the scheduled end time of recreational skating and shinny programs.
+Ice maintenance will occur before the scheduled end time of recreational skating programs.
 Skaters will be asked to leave the ice when directed.
-Players and skaters must wait until the ice resurfacer has finished and the doors are fully closed before re-entering the ice.
+Players and skaters must wait until the ice resurfacer has finished and the doors are fully closed before entering the ice.

 Schedules